 CAMA is a platform for corporations working in Africa to share best practices, create new partnerships and gain visibility for malaria control efforts across the continent.
 CAMA companies both lead and support innovative malaria prevention, control and treatment activities and collectively deploy millions of dollars to programs that serve the needs of malaria-affected people and communities.
 CAMA also provides a forum for business to engage with and build relations with malaria-focused government and civil society stakeholders.
 CAMA is a membership-based Alliance currently comprised of 12 companies and institutions.

-Ten Years of Championing Partnerships for Malaria Control
+Twelve Years of Championing Partnerships for Malaria Control

-- Identified needs and gaps in-country and mobilized business contributions to fill them, including a successful Entomology Training in Angola in 2009 to support the Ministry of Health in Entomological Surveillance.
+- Identifying needs and gaps in-country and mobilized business contributions to fill them, including a successful Entomology Training in Angola in 2009 to support the Ministry of Health in Entomological Surveillance.
 This workshop led to the creation of Angola’s first insectary.

 - Established multi-company and multi-sector partnerships to increase the scale and impact of malaria control initiatives, particularly in Southern Africa via the Southern African Development Commission and Elimination 8 agenda.